samay-app/samay/README.md

 --

+# Website

+Learn more about Kukkee at our [website](https://www.kukkee.com).

+# Try live demo

+Experience Kukkee for yourself by getting access to a [hosted Kukkee deployment](https://demo.kukkee.com).

 # Community

 Come say hello at our [chatroom](https://gitter.im/Kukkee/community) for discussions, voicing new ideas or getting help!

-# Try live demo

-Experience Kukkee for yourself by getting access to a [hosted Kukkee deployment](https://demo.kukkee.com).

 # Self-hosting

 We're happy that you've decided to get your own Kukkee up and running!

 This guide is divided into three sections: database, customization, and deployment.

 ## Database